jplane/serverless-orleans/README.md

 ## Future Plans

 - CI/CD
-- Docker Compose with Azurite and SQL Server for local debugging
 - Actor state hosted in SQL Server
 - Scalability and load testing (multiple app service nodes, etc.)
 - Node.js and/or Python interop (define actor logic in Node or Python, with a common .NET foundation)